ali-ahmed2/NestJS-Bidding-System/README.md

   - Expose a SSE end-point to the client-side which looks up the `bid` table for the latest bid on an item and streams it to the client-side.
   - Create a composite index on `bid(itemID, time)` to make these look ups lightning fast.
   - The polling interval can be made configurable using .env variables.
   - **DECISION:** For a bidding system with 100 users and allowing the user to place a bid on one item at a time only, we can expect 100 bids per item per second as the worst case, which doesn't create that great of an overhead for the DB to update the bid table and the composite index table.
-And the minimal setup effort of exposing only an SSE end-point makes this strategy the best for V1.
+And the minimal setup effort of exposing only an SSE end-point makes this strategy the best for MVP.

 ---